memomsft/databricks-only/dbx-genie-teams/04-app-service-azurebot-setup.md

 ---

 ### 4.2.2 Configure Bot Messaging Endpoint
-1. In the new Azure Bot resource go to the side bar → **Configuration** → Messaging Endpoint
+1. In the new Azure Bot resource go to the sidebar → **Configuration** → Messaging Endpoint
 2. Set it to:

    `https://<your-webapp-name>.azurewebsites.net/api/messages`